How to Update MongoDB Version in Mac

 - FAQ

 Homebrew is a popular package manager for macOS that simplifies the installation and management of software.
-If you installed MongoDB using Homebrew, updating it is a breeze.
+If you initially installed MongoDB using Homebrew, updating it is as easy as a few commands in the terminal.

 brew update